 Although we can describe a lively person as ‘vibrant’, we can also use it to mean ‘bright and colourful’.
 So when autumn leaves change from green to yellow, red and gold, they look more vibrant.

 Do you like to wear vibrant colours?
 Why/why not?

 Congratulations, you’ve made it to the end of our Autumn A-Z!
 We hope you’ve enjoyed learning some new words and taking positive steps to improve your English vocabulary today.
-If you’d like to take your English to the next level this season, simply send us a message to find out more about our courses and how we can help you achieve your learning goals.
+If you’d like to take your English to the next level this season, simply click the link below to book your first lesson.
+You can also send us a message to find out more about our courses and how we can help you achieve your learning goals.